-The Observer/Rachel Belange Notre Dame junior Dominick Campanella strikes a pose with his guitar for fans in front of Pangborn Hall Friday.
+The Observer/Rachel Belange Rock and roll hero Notre Dame junior Dominick Campanella strikes a pose with his guitar for fans in front of Pangborn Hall Friday.
 Calif. gay rights bill vetoed by Wilson SACRAMENTO, Calif.
 (AP) - Gov. Pete Wilson on Sunday vetoed a bill that would have outlawed job discrimination against homosexuals.
 He said it could have led to unjustified The Republican governor had been heavily lobbied by conservatives and religious groups, who had sent over 100,000 letters to his office in recent weeks.
 But he denied that the lobbying campaign influenced him, saying some opponents' excesses "strongly tempt me to sign the bill."
-'I regret ... any false comfort that may be derived from (the veto) by the tiny minority of mean-spirited, gay-bashing bigots," Wilson said.
+I regret ... any false comfort that may be derived from (the veto) by the tiny minority of mean-spirited, gay-bashing bigots," Wilson said.
 Wilson said that if the bill by Assemblyman Terry Friedman of Sherman Oaks had simply declared job discrimination on the basis of sexual orientation to be illegal, "it could be easily accepted.
 But Wilson said the measure contained a complicated formula for remedies for discrimination victims.
-That, he said, would "create burdens upon employers, both guilty and innocent" by opening the door to unjustified lawsuits, higher business insurance costs and other unknowns.
+That, he said, would "create burdens upon employers, both guilty and in-nocent" by opening the door to unjustified lawsuits, higher business insurance costs and other unknowns.
 He said existing laws already prohibit employers from discriminating on the basis of homosexual orientation, affiliation with gay organizations or for advocating gay political causes.
 "California should and does presently treat sexual orientation as a private matter, protected by the express right of privacy contained in the California Constitution, and entitled to legal protection in several specific areas," Wilson wrote.
-Friedman condemned Wilson's veto as "a victory for bigotry" and "an outrageous cave-in to right-wing extremists and fundamentalist fringe groups.'
-He said Wilson's contention that it would be an unjust burden on law-abiding businesses was just a political smoke screen.
+Friedman condemned Wilson's veto as "a victory for bigotry" and "an outrageous cave-in to right-wing extremists and fundamentalist fringe He said Wilson's contention that it would be an unjust burden on law-abiding businesses was just a political smoke screen.
 Wilson had said earlier this year he would probably sign the bill.
 But there was strong opposition from the GOP's right wing, and the state Republican Party formally urged him to veto it.
 Bill opponents threatened to put the issue on next June's ballot through a referendum, which could have created problems for Sen. John Seymour, whom Wilson appointed to succeed him in the U.S. Senate.
 Seymour, a moderate, is running in June's Republican primary against conservative Rep. William Dannemeyer.
-Blacks are overrepresented on death row WASHINGTON (AP) - Amid a congressional debate on how to impose the death penalty, the Justice Department reported Sunday that blacks still make up a much larger share of Death Row inmates than of the nation's population.
-The department's Bureau of Justice Statistics said that as of Dec.
-31, 1990, blacks comprised 40 percent of prisoners awaiting death penalties.
-The 1990 census found the U.S. population is 12.1 percent In 1987, the Supreme Court ruled that statistical evidence of discrimination is insufficient to render death penalty statutes unconstitutional.
-That ruling came in the case of Warren McCleskey, a black man who was executed last Wednesday in the Georgia electric chair for the killing of a white Atlanta policeman during a 1978 furniture store robbery.
-Rock and roll hero Last week, the House Judiciary Committee approved and sent to the House floor a bill allowing legal challenges to death sentences based on statistical showings of race discrimination.
-The Senate rejected a similar provision last Under prodding from the Bush administration, both House and Senate crime bills would greatly expand the federal death penalty - to cover some 50 new crimes.
-The Justice Department study found 2,356 prisoners awaiting death penalties at year-end, up 5 percent from the previous year.
-Thirty-two of them were women, and the median age was 34 At the time of the study, 34 states and the federal government had death penalties on the books, but Colorado's has since been struck down by the state supreme court.
-Of those condemned to die, 1,375, or 58.4 percent, were white, 943 or 40 percent were black, 24 or 1 percent were American Indian and 14 or 0.6 percent were Asian.
-Those of Hispanic ethnic origin totaled 172, or 7.3 percent.
-In the prison study, as in Census compilations, people of Hispanic origin are counted in other racial categories: black, white or The 1990 Census found that the U.S. population was 80.3 percent white, 12.1 percent black, 0.8 percent American Indian, 2.9 percent Asian and 3.9 percent other races.
-Within those various racial designations, 9 percent are of Hispanic The study released Sunday did not attempt to calculate what percentage of the overall U.S. federal and state prison system population is comprised of black people.
-Death penalties were overturned in the United States by the Supreme Court's 1972 Furman decision, because of arbitrariness and evidence of race discrimination.
-Beginning in 1976, the Supreme Court has upheld a series of death penalties, redrawn to address the concerns of the Furman deci- Jet makes emergency landing WICHITA, Kan.
-(AP) - A United Airlines plane lost oil pressure in one engine and made an emergency landing Sunday at Mid-Continent Airport, authorities said.
-None of the 52 people aboard was injured.
-Flight 388, a Boeing 737 bound from Denver to Springfield, Mo., diverted to Wichita after developing problems in its lest engine, said Gene Gautiere, Federal Aviation Administration duty officer in Kansas City.
-The pilot told passengers one engine had lost oil pressure and had been shut down, said passenger Dan Shelley, news manager at radio station KTTS-AM in Springfield.
-Emergency equipment was on the scene when the plane landed.
-As the plane taxied to a stop, the passengers burst into applause, Shelley said.
+Jet makes landing WICHITA, Kan.
+(AP) - A Flight 388, a Boeing 737 bound from Denver to Springfield, Mo., diverted to Wichita after developing problems in its left engine, said Gene Gautiere, Federal Aviation Administra- The pilot told passengers one engine had lost oil pressure and had been shut down, said passenger Dan Shelley, news manager at radio station KTTS- Emergency equipment was on the scene when the plane landed.
+As the plane taxied to a stop, the passengers burst into applause, Shelley said. emergency United Airlines plane lost oil pressure in one engine and made an emergency landing Sunday at Mid-Continent Airport, authorities said.
+None of the 52 people aboard was intion duty officer in Kansas City.